 Marketing Strategy Versus Marketing Plan

 The marketing strategy is shaped by your overall business goals.
 It includes a definition of your business, a description of your products or services, a profile of your target users or clients, and defines your company's role in relationship to the competition.
 The marketing strategy is essentially a document that you use to judge the appropriateness and effectiveness of your specific marketing plans.
 The CCH Business Owner's Guidebook has an excellent explanation and checklist that you can use to work through your strategy.

 To put it another way, your marketing strategy is a summary of your company's products and position in relation to the competition; your sales and marketing plans are the specific actions you're going to undertake to achieve the goals of your marketing strategy.

 So in effect, you can't have a marketing plan without a marketing strategy.
-But a marketing plan without a marketing strategy is a waste of time.
 The marketing strategy provides the goals for your marketing plans.
 It tells you where you want to go from here.
-The marketing plan is the specific roadmap that's going to get you there.
+The marketing plan is the specific road map that's going to get you there.

 If you were going to drive from Vancouver to Halifax, would you really just glance at a globe and then head out?
 Expecting to implement a marketing strategy without developing a marketing plan is just like this analogy.
 The more detailed information that's been collected beforehand, and the more planning that's been done ahead of time, the faster and more pleasant the trip - and the more effective your marketing plan will be.